ckan/ckan/doc/theming.rst

 .. literalinclude:: ../ckanext/example_theme/v7_custom_helper_function/templates/home/index.html

 Now reload your `CKAN front page`_ in your browser.
-You should see the title of a random dataset appear on the page, and each time you reload the page you'll get a different name.
+You should see a list of the most popular groups appear on the page.

-Simply displaying the title of a dataset isn't very good.
-We want the dataset to be hyperlinked to its page, and also to show some other information about the dataset such as its notes and file formats.
-To display our dataset of the day nicely, we'll use CKAN's *template snippets*.
+Simply displaying a list of group titles isn't very good.
+We want the groups to be hyperlinked to their pages, and also to show some other information about the group such as its description and logo image.
+To display our groups nicely, we'll use CKAN's *template snippets*.

 Template snippets